ST Aerospace A-4SU Super Skyhawk: Operational history

 In 1998, the French government offered the use of facilities at Cazaux Air Base.
 A 25-year lease for basing rights of 18 A-4SUs and approximately 250 RSAF personnel and their families was signed later that year.
 The Singapore-based 143 Squadron was disbanded in 1997 and its aircraft were handed over to 150 Squadron in place of its SIAI-Marchetti SF.260 basic trainers.
 150 Squadron took up the role of advanced jet training, using its A-4SUs as a lead-in fighter trainer for RSAF pilots in France; the first of 18 aircraft were sent to France by ship in mid-1999 as part of the RSAF's Advanced Jet Training Program.
 The 11 remaining training aircraft (4 A-4SUs and 7 TA-4SUs) were originally scheduled to retire in 2007, but remained in service until the delivery of their replacement, the Alenia Aermacchi M-346 Master, which was scheduled for 2012.

 After 31 years of operations, the RSAF officially withdrew its A-4SU fleet from front line duties on 31 March 2005.
-Major feats included a direct flight from Singapore to the Philippines (involvin the RSAF's first air-to-air refuelling mission) in 1986, as well as the aerobatic displays of the 'red and white' A-4SUs flown by the RSAF's Black Knights during Asian Aerospace 1990, 1994 and 2000, it was last used by the Black Knights during Singapore's National Day Parade held on 9 August 2000.
+Major feats included a direct flight from Singapore to the Philippines (involving the RSAF's first air-to-air refuelling mission) in 1986, as well as the aerobatic displays of the 'red and white' A-4SUs flown by the RSAF's Black Knights during Asian Aerospace 1990, 1994 and 2000, it was last used by the Black Knights during Singapore's National Day Parade held on 9 August 2000.
 A month before its retirement, the Skyhawk squadron (145 Squadron) won the top honours in a strike exercise against its more modern F-16 and F-5 counterparts and emerged as the Top combat squadron in the Singapore Armed Forces Best Unit Competition, an honour it has held since year 2000.